xtdb/xtdb/docs/competitors.md

 _Stardog makes it fast and easy to turn enterprise data into knowledge._

-Stardog is a commercial RDF store, which supports SPARQL and has a GraphQL front-end.
+Stardog is a commercial RDF store written in Java, which supports SPARQL and has a GraphQL front-end.
 Also supports TinkerPop.

 https://db-engines.com/en/system/Stardog